 The chairman of the board of Mod-Pac is Kevin Keane and the chief executive officer of Mod-Pac is Daniel Keane, the father and brother, respectively, of Robert S. Keane, our chief executive officer.
-In addition, Kevin Keane owns 419,913 common shares of VistaPrint Limited.
+In addition, as of March 28, 2006, Kevin Keane owned 419,913 common shares of VistaPrint Limited.
 While we believe the arrangements between VistaPrint and Mod-Pac reflect arm's length negotiations between the parties and have been approved by our board of directors, the familial relationship between our chief executive officer and Mod-Pac executives may constitute a conflict of interest.
 As a result, the interests of our chief executive officer may differ from the interests of our other shareholders.